The Reaper (Miró)

-A black-and-white photograph of The Reaper by Joan Miró (1937).
-The mural was painted with oil on celotex insulation panels.
-The original work was lost in 1938.

 The Reaper ("El segador"), also known as Catalan peasant in revolt ("El campesino catalán en rebeldía" (es); "El pagès català en rebel·lia" (ca)) was a large mural created by Joan Miró in Paris in 1937 for the Spanish Republic’s pavilion at the 1937 Paris International Exhibition.
 One of Miró's largest works (5.5 m high), it was destroyed or lost in 1938, and only a few black and white photographs survive.

 Background

 Miró moved with his family to Paris in 1936 to escape the Spanish Civil War.
 Until 1937 Miró had maintained a mostly apolitical stance, but he had Republican sympathies, and the mural was intended as a protest against the violence wracking his home country.
 He had created a stamp and poster, Aidez l'Espagne, earlier in 1937, which depicted a Catalan peasant wearing a traditional red hat (barretina) and shaking his fist.

 Replica (built in Barcelona in 1992) of the pavilion of the Spanish Republic at the 1937 Paris International Exhibition.